-21. Supplemental cash flow disclosures
+22. Supplemental cash flow disclosures

-The Company entered into the following transactions which had no impact on its cash flows.
+The Company entered into the following transactions, which had no impact on its cash flows.

-2019 2018 Additions to property and equipment included in accounts payable and accrued liabilities \$ 3 \$ 49 Additions to intangible assets included in accounts payable and accrued liabilities 9 - Reclassification of contributed surplus upon issuance of common shares to TaiMed - 4,000 Convertible unsecured senior notes issuance costs included in accounts payable and accrued liabilities 6 6 Recognition of previously unrecognized tax assets from item originally recorded in equity - 338 Additions to intangible assets included in long-term obligations 7,822 - Additions to intangible assets included in contributed surplus 1,028 - Issuance of shares in connection with acquisitions of intangible assets 5 -
+2020 2019 Additions to property and equipment included in accounts payable and accrued liabilities \$ 12 \$ 3 Additions to intangible assets included in accounts payable and accrued liabilities - 9 Additions to intangible assets included in long-term obligations - 7,822 Additions to intangible assets included in contributed surplus - 1,028 Issuance of shares in connection with acquisitions of intangible assets - 5 Initial recognition of right-of-use assets and lease liabilities 3,192 - Reclassification of other liabilities to right-of-use-assets 238 -